 My favorite Freshmen LEAD trip is when we went to Churchill Downs for a service trip.

 We took a bus trip to Churchill Downs and worked with children from disenfranchised communities, mostly immigrant children, for service for the day.
 I loved it because there aren’t many times when all of the LEAD gets together - people have to miss meetings or events sometimes - so, it was nice to see everyone together.

 There was a lot of bonding that happened that day too.
 It was early in the year, so everyone was still getting to know each other.
 For example, one of the kids schooled a LEADer in Jenga.
 For some reason, we all bonded over that.
 We made pancakes together, and I had time to talk to LEADers who I had never really connected with before.

 I got to see some of the LEADers shine in ways I knew they were capable of.
 I saw it on their application, but it was totally different to see it in action.
 We were in awe.
 There was a piano there, and some of them were so talented as they were playing on it and singing to the kids.
 I got to watch one speak fluent Spanish to one of the children.

 Overall, it was a great way to actually serve and see the community.
 Even on the bus ride there, I think some of the LEADers eyes were opened as to the need for service all around us.
 That’s what made it my favorite.

-Freshman LEAD embodies service and leadership to engage incoming freshman with the UofL and Louisville community.
+Freshmen LEAD embodies service and leadership to engage incoming first year students with the campus and Louisville community.